 Choose PDF as the plot format.
-We also need to keep the page border and title block and board outline on all pages.
+We also need to keep the page border, title block, and board outline on all pages.
 If you keep the drill marks to actual sizes, holes will be created on all layers where the drill is applicable.
-For example, if you have a text placed on a via, the drill mark will clip the text on the exported PDF.
+For example, if you have text placed on a via, the drill mark will clip the text on the exported PDF.
 This can make reading the text, especially smaller ones, difficult to read.
 Keep all other settings as above.
 All layers will be exported as individual PDF files.
 These PDF files can be opened in any vector editing software and be combined into a single page.
-We usually use A4 or A3 in landscape mode for assembly drawing.
+We usually use A4 or A3 in landscape mode for assembly drawings.
 Graphical layers to include in assembly drawing are,

 - Board outline